satnaing/astro-paper/src/contents/how-to-connect-astro-paper-blog-with-forestry-cms.md

 ![Making some adjustment in a front matter field setting](https://res.cloudinary.com/noezectz/v1663742450/astro-paper/forestry-io-fm-config_jqmgwz.png)

-Here are some adjustments you have to made.
+Here are some adjustments you have to make.

 **_title_**